-The parallel LSD Radix Sort performs more consistently across variety of input data distributions, with slightly faster performance for pre-sorted and constant input data distributions.
+The parallel LSD Radix Sort performs more consistently across several input data distributions, with slightly faster performance for pre-sorted and constant input data distributions.
 De-randomization buffering of the write data is the reason for the nearly uniform performance across input distributions.

 Where to Find

 The fully parallel LSD Radix Sort algorithm has been implemented in C# inside HPCsharp nuget package on nuget.org, starting with version 3.15.0.
 The source code is open and is available in the git repo https://github.com/DragonSpit/HPCsharp inside RadixSortLsdParallel.cs.
-C++ version will also be available soon.
+C++ version will also available.

 Transform Histogram into Starting Indexes